The Corporate Sustainability Due Diligence Directive – what is the CSDDD, who will be affected, what is the current stage, and what will happen next?

 The European Commission has identified companies, citizens and developing countries [6, 7] to benefit from the Corporate Sustainability Due Diligence Directive.

-The CSDDD would imply a level playing field with common and transparent corporate sustainability due diligence rules.
+How companies will benefitThe CSDDD would imply a level playing field with common and transparent corporate sustainability due diligence rules.
 The following aspects have been mentioned as benefits for corporations operating in the EU market:

-Citizens will benefit from more transparency that enables well-informed decision-making – including better awareness of the impact of products and services:
+How citizens will benefitCitizens will benefit from more transparency that enables well-informed decision-making – including better awareness of the impact of products and services:

-The above-mentioned article states, “Citizens could also feel more motivated to protect the environment, knowing that they are not alone in their efforts and companies are doing their share as well.
+The above-mentioned article states, “Citizens could also feel more motivated to protect the environment, knowing that they are not alone in their efforts and companies are doing their share as well.“ |

-Since the scope of the Corporate Sustainability Due Diligence Directive extends to the value chain, it will also positively impact human rights and environmental protection.
+The impact on developing countriesSince the scope of the Corporate Sustainability Due Diligence Directive extends to the value chain, it will also positively impact human rights and environmental protection.
 Moreover, it will foster the adoption of international standards in developing countries.
 Therefore, the following benefits are expected for developing countries:

-Furthermore, the article mentioned above states, “The Commission looks forward to working further with EU trading partners to ensure mutually reinforcing initiatives, including the development of voluntary sustainability standards, support of multi-stakeholder alliances and industry coalitions, as well as accompanying support provided through EU development policy and other international cooperation instruments.
+Furthermore, the article mentioned above states, “The Commission looks forward to working further with EU trading partners to ensure mutually reinforcing initiatives, including the development of voluntary sustainability standards, support of multi-stakeholder alliances and industry coalitions, as well as accompanying support provided through EU development policy and other international cooperation instruments.“ |

 What is the current state, and what will happen next with the Corporate Sustainability Due Diligence Directive?